Today 30 January 2019 we celebrate and honor in the Greek Orthodox Church the Three Hierarchs.

 From the 11th century on you can also see them together on icons and they are honored every year on the 30th of January.

-Soon I will be back home after a long Covid winter in Belgium!
-I’m totally prepared to live a healthy summer in Crete and to welcome all tourists with safety, according to the Covid rules, as I have now the certificate needed to be allowed to work with tourists in Crete!!
+I’m totally prepared to welcome all tourists with safety and according to the Covid rules, as I have now the certificate needed to be allowed to work with tourists in Crete!!

 Fodele is a typical Cretan village and my house is built outside of the village with great view over it.
 The house is also surrounded by orange trees which give me every spring a great view and a lovely blossom smell every time I open my balcony door.